Skip to content

 • keins

-wobei <color> eine Farbspezifikation ist (siehe unten). fg:<color> und <color> tun derzeit dasselbe, das kann sich in Zukunft aber ändern. inverted tauscht Hinter- und Vordergrundfarben.
+wobei <color> eine Farbspezifikation ist (siehe unten). fg:<color> und <color> tun derzeit dasselbe, das kann sich in Zukunft aber ändern. <color> can also be set to prev_fg or prev_bg which evaluates to the previous item's foreground or background color respectively if available or none otherwise. inverted tauscht Hinter- und Vordergrundfarben.
 Die Reihenfolge der Wörter in der Liste spielt keine Rolle.

 none überschreibt alle anderen Tokens in einem String wenn es nicht ein Teil einer bg: Zeichenkette ist, so dass z.B. über die Zeichenkette fg:red none fg:blue kein Styling mehr anzeigt wird. bg:none setzt den Hintergrund auf die Standardfarbe, so fg:red bg:none entspricht rot oder fg:red und bg:green fg:red bg:none entspricht auch fg:red oder rot.
 In der Zukunft könnte die Unterstützung von none in Verbindung mit anderen Tokens fallen gelassen werden.